-AirVisual can send you alerts when the AQI fluctuates, and allows you to pin it on your home screen as a widget.
+AirVisual can send you alerts when the AQI fluctuates, which you can use as a widget on Android.
 Plus, you can view an overview of the entire globe to check how other cities compare to yours.
 To share on social networks, you can take a picture and apply the AirVisual filter on it.
 This adds details such as the AQI and location onto the image.

 2. Plume Air Report

-Plume is for users who want to adjust their outdoor activity sessions based on air quality.
-The app thus uses a sleek interface you can easily manipulate to know exactly when you should, for instance, take your dog for a walk.
-There’s a timeline at the bottom half of the app and a visual at the top that states the air quality, temperature, and more.
+Plume is an air pollution checking app for users who want to adjust their outdoor activity sessions based on air quality.
+It has a sleek interface that shows exactly when you should, for instance, take your dog for a walk.
+There’s a timeline at the bottom half of the app and a visual at the top that displays the air quality, temperature, and other data.

 Tap the upper section to reveal further details such as particle concentration, the best day of the year for air quality, and more.
 You can even select an activity beforehand and Plume will tell you the best times for it.
 Like AirVisual, Plume also offers a social image tool, periodic alerts, and a world view.